ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap.rst

 LDAP Connection guide
 *********************

 This guide covers information about communicating with an LDAP server, like Microsoft Active Directory, from the Ansible host.
-Unlike Windows host, there is no builtin mechanism to communicate and authenticate with an LDAP server so the plugins that run on the Ansible host require some extra configuration to get working.
+Unlike Windows hosts, there are no builtin mechanisms to communicate and authenticate with an LDAP server so the plugins that run on the Ansible host require some extra configuration to get working.

 .. note::
   This guide covers LDAP communication from the Ansible host.
 This does not apply to the modules that run on the remote Windows hosts.